There is so much to see and do across the 2000 acres of the beautiful and historic property at Fort Ticonderoga!

-Awake your senses with fragrant flowers in bloom and see fresh vegetables growing in the soldier’s garden.
+Awake your senses with fragrant flowers in bloom and see fresh vegetables growing in the soldiers’ garden.
 In the Kid’s Discovery Garden, little ones can have a shaded seat inside the Sunflower House.
-Find the rainbow of colors in the Artist’s Palette bed and watch for butterflies and hummingbirds in the Pollinator bed, keep an eye our for their favorite animals in the Barnyard Garden!
+Find the rainbow of colors in the Artist’s Palette bed and watch for butterflies and hummingbirds in the Pollinator bed, keep an eye out for their favorite animals in the Barnyard Garden!

 Be sure to pick up this hands-on family program guide with activities to do at each of our Historic Trade Shops.
 This booklet includes coloring pages, word puzzles, and an I-spy scavenger hunt will keep kids entertained while learning about the layers of history at Fort Ticonderoga.

 Mick and Mack

-Watch the Devon oxen, Mick and Mack, in action!
-Whether out at pasture or at work, cattle were a common and necessary part of the military landscape.
+Watch the Red Devon oxen, Mick and Mack, in action!
+Whether out in the pasture or hard at work, cattle were a common and necessary part of the military landscape.
 See how soldiers cared for their livestock who provided the heavy hauling power needed for massive armies in garrison and on the move.